-Kinross shepherd loses 16 lambs in 'catastrophic' dog attack
+Kelty farmer loses 16 lambs in 'catastrophic' dog attack

 - Published